Can I Deduct a Day's Wage for Unnotified Absences Under UAE Labor Law? Seeking Advice

 Kancheri

-As per UAE Labour law, employees can be fined for disciplinary reasons, including absence, with "pay deduction" as a second step after giving warnings.
-Eventhough legally it is okay to deduct, please have a second thought before implementing such a measure as contemporary HR best practice doest not support this.
+As per UAE Labour Law, employees can be fined for disciplinary reasons, including absences, with "pay deduction" as a second step after giving warnings.
+Even though it is legally permissible to deduct pay, please consider contemporary HR best practices, which do not support this measure.

 Majeed